Everything You Wanted To Know About Wigs

 - Heat-Friendly: Want the styling flexibility of human hair combined with the affordability of synthetic hair?
 Heat-friendly synthetic fibers are the answer!
 This is an amazing breakthrough in hair technology, where you can style the synthetic fiber with your favorite heat tool (up to 350 degrees Fahrenheit).
 This is great for the woman on the go, who still wants to customize it to fit her style.

 - Human Hair: If you want the ultimate in realism, then human hair is just for you.
 The cost of human hair products can vary from the quality of the fiber.
 Regular (non-Remy) human hair wigs have cuticles that have been removed.
 The more luxurious, Remy human hair wigs have all the "Virgin" hair cuticles facing one direction, providing the ultimate in softness and less tangling.
 The best thing about human hair?
 You can style it with heat or have your stylist color it!

 Styling Tips & Wig Care

-The patented No Sweat Liner by Headline It is an essential product for any wig wearer.
+To keep you wig fresh in between washes, we recommend wearing a clean wig cap each day.
+This will help prevent build-up in your wig.
+If you live in a hot area or are prone to sweating, we recommend wearing trying out the patented No Sweat Liner by Headline It.
 The unique combination of micro-fiber materials are engineered specifically for your needs to stay dry and comfortable.
 The moisture transport system quickly draws perspiration away from the skin, wicking it into the transport layer.
-These liners will trap any odors making your time between washes much longer!
+These liners will trap any odors making your time between washes much longer.

 The best way to store a wig is on a wig stand.
 Storing a wig on a wig stand prevents the wig from becoming tangled, misshapen or dirty between uses.
 The wig stand will also help maintain the factory produced style and shape of your wig.
 Wigs should be stored in a cool dry place free of dust, mildew and high temperatures.